akvo/akvo-flow-docs/docs/topicupdated/fieldapp/GettingStarted.rst

 1. On the home screen, press Settings.

-2. From the options, choose More… and then select Mobile Networks.
+2. From the options, choose Moreï¿½ and then select Mobile Networks.

 3. Select Access Point Name.